 Soaked and double soaked

 Many of our coffees are soaked, meaning we add an additional step of soaking overnight in clean water to remove any remaining mucilage.
 We like this process for a variety of reasons, including a transparent cup profile and more uniform drying for improved shelf life.

-The newest experimental process we are trying is called double soaked.
+The newest experimental process is called double soaked.
 We keep all the mucilage (skip the spinning step), then we ferment the coffees under water overnight, rinse and wash it in clean water, and then we soak it again for another 10 hours.
 This is a similar process to what they traditionally do in Ethiopia.
-The whole idea is to take the same cherries and adjust the pulping/fermentation process to see how the flavors come out.
+The idea is to take the same cherries and adjust the pulping/fermentation process to see how the flavours are changed.
 So far the results have been great!

-Drying is traditionally done in concrete or clay patios.
-But many have also started to dry coffees on drying beds.
-Depending on the altitudes the temperature will vary, and so will the drying times.
-But this can also be compensated by how you build up the layers.
-Many of the central American coffees detoriates quickly and are tasting old even before 6 months after harvest.
-We think this got a lot to do with the drying, and if you don’t have avareness the coffee can dry in 2-4 days.
+Drying is traditionally done on concrete or clay patios.
+But many producers have also started to dry coffees on drying beds.
+Depending on the altitudes, the temperature will vary, and so will the drying times.
+But this can also be managed by building up the layers of cherry on the bed.
+Many Central American coffees deteriorate quickly and taste old even within 6 months of the harvest.
+We think this has a lot to do with the drying, and if you don’t have awareness the coffee can dry in 2-4 days.
 We have a lot of dialogue and have done many trials to increase drying times.
 In most cases it can be adjusted with layers and covering the parchment mid to let it rest and to get a more homogenous drying helps on both aging and cup profile.
 For commodities and generic coffees many larger producers and/or exporters are also using guardiolas (mechanical dryers), but none of the coffees we are buying is mechanically dried.